-- a staged realization of ELI-NP
+- a staged implementation of ELI-NP

 - a flexible design of the ELI-NP facility.

-above and below the particle threshold is very essential for nucleosynthesis in astrophysics.
+above and below the particle threshold is essential for nucleosynthesis in astrophysics.
 In ion acceleration the high power laser allows the production

 to produce very neutron-rich heavy nuclei for the first time.
 These nuclei allow to investigate the N = 126 waiting point of the r-process in nucleosynthesis.

 This type of new laser acceleration mechanism will bring significant contributions to one of the fundamental problems of astrophysics – the production of the

 heavy elements beyond iron in the universe.
 According to a recent report by the National Research Council of the National Academy of Science (USA), the origin

 of the heaviest elements remains one of the eleven greatest unanswered questions of modern physics.
 The γ beam also opens many new possibilities for applications.

 The γ beam itself can be used to map the isotope distributions of nuclear materials or radioactive waste remotely via Nuclear Resonance Fluorescence (NRF) measurements.

 At lower energies, around 100 keV, the high resolution of the beam is very important for protein structural analysis.
 In addition, low energy, brilliant, intense